MMaffi/musicgallery-fullstack-postgreSQL/README.md

 **Music Gallery Fullstack** is the advanced version of the static website [Music Gallery](https://mmaffi.github.io/MusicGallery), now with complete features such as:

-- User authentication and Google login
+- User authentication and login
 - Personalized settings persisted in the database
 - Light/dark theme with per-user preferences
 - Multilanguage support (i18n with `react-i18next`)